sourcehut-mirrors/drewdevault.com/content/blog/2024-12-10-Daily-driving-jujutsu.md

 One day I was working on a large-ish change.
 I had written a few commits over the course of the day towards this end.
 However, I noticed that I had overlooked something in a commit three or four commits earlier.
-So I touched up the relevant code and then ran `jj squash -i <commit ID>` to squash the changes into the earlier `<commit ID>`.
+So I touched up the relevant code and then ran `jj squash -i -t <commit ID>` to squash the changes into the earlier `<commit ID>`.
 This command fires up an interface similar to git add -p, which interactively presented me with hunks out of my working directory to choose from.
 I found the one I wanted, selected it, then dismissed the interactive thingy with a quick keystroke.
 And it was done!

 There are some hidden details in this story that I want to draw your attention to.
 When I edited this earlier commit, I was in the middle of working on